DOCUMENT TSC-2026/B69 · BLOG POST 69 · CONSUMER COMMERCE · REV. 01

 by product.
 Monthly.

 Once you can compute CM3 for one order, run it three ways.
 By channel, because your CM3 on Meta-acquired orders is almost certainly different from your CM3 on email or organic, and that difference should drive where you spend.
-By product, because your hero SKU and your loss-leader bundle have very different per-order economics.
-And by cohort over time, because first-order CM3 and repeat-order CM3 tell different stories, the repeat orders carry no fresh acquisition cost, so their CM3 is usually much fatter.
+By product, because your hero SKU and your loss-leader bundle have very different per-order economics, and you should know which one is subsidizing the other.
+And by cohort over time, because first-order CM3 and repeat-order CM3 tell different stories.
+Repeat orders carry no fresh acquisition cost, so their CM3 is usually much fatter.

-That cohort view is the bridge to everything else.
+The cohort view is the bridge to everything else.
 A thin or negative first-order CM3 that turns strongly positive on repeat purchases is a retention business, and you finance it accordingly.
-A first-order CM3 that has to stand alone is a different animal.
+A first-order CM3 that has to stand alone is a different animal entirely.
 Either way, CM3 is the input to your max allowable CAC and your payback period.
 Get the margin layers right and those two fall out cleanly.

 + + + + + + + +

 Build the per-order P&L once, keep it current, and make it the number every spending conversation starts from.
-The brands that scale cleanly are not the ones with the highest revenue, they are the ones who know their CM3 cold.
+The brands that scale cleanly are not the ones with the highest revenue.
+They are the ones who know their CM3 cold, by channel, by product, and by cohort, and who treat contribution margin per order as the real ceiling on ad spend.
 From here, set your spending ceiling with the max allowable CAC formula and sanity-check it against an honest LTV.

 Work with Taylor · Consumer Commerce